 Greg Delisle is the webmaster here at the Cornell Lab.
 In December he traveled to Burma (also called Myanmar) to explore the culture, go sightseeing, meet some local biologists, and do some birding.
 In this account, he describes his firsthand experience with the Buddhist tradition of “luck birds.”
 He discovers that it’s not as kind a practice as it may at first seem, although the age-old custom may be starting to change in response to conservation awareness.
-He was selected as a finalist in the Where Do You Celestron? essay contest, and you can help send him to Alaska by voting for his entry.

 It was on Anawrahta Road, in the Botataung district of Yangon, a stone’s throw from Sri Devi Temple, where I bought my luck bird.
 It was a Red-whiskered Bulbul, black and white with bright streaks of red on its face, jittery and fluttering inside a boxy cage of bamboo and wire with 20 of its brothers.
 We had just left the Lucky Seven Teahouse and it was morning, an auspicious time.
 I paid 1,500 kyats to the bird seller, and he gingerly fished out one of the darting, chirping birds and placed it in my hand.

 Curling my fingers into a loose cage around the bird, I turned it this way and that, taking pictures.
 Then I leaned close and whispered the traditional Burmese benediction, “Today I give you your life, someday you will give me my life.”
 I spread my hands and the bulbul flitted to a nearby tree, where it twittered excitedly back to its friends still in the cage on the sidewalk.
 I felt good at the time.